WRITE A REVIEW

 Hair: Brunette, Straight, Medium

 UPDATE:If you want somethig with smaller flakes, check out Inglots nail polishes - they have a flakie nail polish too, and itlooks better, IMOEND OF UPDATEI bought this to use over darker nail polishes.
 I have tried it on its own, but then it's rather... unimpressive - it doesn't really give much colour, and the shine it gives off is mostly light green and light blue on me, with some light pink.
 Alone, it actually looks a little messy.
 I like this better the darker colour I use underneath is, and that's probably the only way I would recommend to use it: over quite a dark colour, or one on the oposite side of the colour scheme from blue and green, like brown shades, purples etc. I have uploaded a picture of me wearing this over red, and IMO, it looks quite bad - those pieces that aren't hit with direct light just look like light pink flakes...Why my rating:- I have seen better holo-flakies, which have more colours, better wear-time and lower price - the flakies are so different in size!
 Most are quite small, but sometimes I get some chunky ones, and I think that ruins the look a little - the more similar flakes are in size, the better I like them, but that's a personal preference- In the store, I noticed that some of the polishes had dried in the bottle... that doesn't seem good.
-I grabbed the most liquid one- it isn't very shiny - I always want to put a shinier clear polish on over this- this is a weird one: not all of the flakes are shiny!
+I grabbed the most liquid one- it isn't very shiny - I always want to put a shinier clear polish on over this.
+You can see it in the picture where I put this over red; in the picture where I have it over black, I have a clear top coat over- this is a weird one: not all of the flakes are shiny!
 It's like some of them are almost see-through, with no reflective surface...- not a direct con, but like glitter, flakies are a pain to remove- has OK wear-time, but definitely not very long-wearing on me, unfortunately- this gives off only blue and green colour on me when worn over black...
 I don't know how people in the pictures above got red, yellow and orange to show - it doesn't do that on me in ANY light conditions I know about (I put up a picture of this polish on me over black now)Otherwise, it's a big bottle, easy to apply with the big, flat brush.

 3 out of 3 people found this review helpful.